 In Florence, the most important monuments are within walking distance from Santa Maria Novella train station.
 Obviously, the ideal area to stay in Florence is around Santa Maria Novella station to Piazza di Porta Romana, but this is also the most expensive option.

-Consider Ponte Vecchio bridge as the center of all the monuments you want to visit and it becomes easier for you to know how far from the city center you are booking the hotel.
+Consider Ponte Vecchio bridge as the center of all the monuments you want to visit and it will become easier for you to know how far from the city center you are booking your Florence hotel.

 ➤ Tuscany Tours